flaviovs/pluca/README.md

 facility](https://docs.python.org/3/library/logging.html) organizes
 loggers.

-For example, let’s say you configure three cache objects:
+As a quick example, let’s say you configure three cache objects:

 - “” (the root cache) is a file cache
 - “pkg“ is a memory cache